BabylonJS/Documentation/content/features/featuresDeepDive/physics.md

 ## Physics V2

-There are plugins for X physics engines:
+There are plugins for 1 physics engine:

-1.
+1. Havok - a powerful engine used in AAA games.

 All need to be enabled before use.